malucky/app-boilerplate/README.md

 `gulp`

-Next time you want to run this just run `gulp` on the root directory of the project.
+Next time you want to run the server just run `gulp` on the root directory of the project.